 - Represents non-profits on creating independent expenditure political action committees that comply with the U.S. Supreme Court’s decision in Citizens United v.
 FEC.

 Ms. Freed is a member of the Democratic Task Force and board counsel for the Women’s Political Caucus of New Jersey.
-She serves as trustee for Partners for Women and Justice.
-She also serves on the Far Hills County Day School Parents’ Committee as the school’s co-Chair of Common Ground Speaks, an initiative that sponsors a free lecture series featuring distinguished speakers who address topics related to child development, parenting and education.
+She serves on the Far Hills County Day School Parents’ Committee as the school’s co-Chair of Common Ground Speaks, an initiative that sponsors a free lecture series featuring distinguished speakers who address topics related to child development, parenting and education.
+Ms. Freed is currently involved in the Newark Scholars Program, which provides full scholarships to Newark Academy to deserving students from the City of Newark.
+Ms. Freed served as a trustee for Partners for Women and Justice from November of 2011 to November 2014.
 Ms. Freed has been recognized by New Jersey Law Journal, “Forty Under 40″ (2008) and NJ Biz Magazine, “Forty Under 40″ (2010).
+Ms. Freed was honored by Newark Academy as a “Woman of Distinction” for the Class of 1994 for her contributions to the legal industry and to the community (2014).

 - “Adoption and Implementation of a Political Activity Compliance Policy: Don’t Let Your Employees’ Individual Political Activities Put Your Company at Risk” (New Jersey Lawyer, June 2014) (co-author)